-To explain the ways that both property/casualty and life insurance contribute to our economy far beyond their core function of helping to manage risk, the Insurance Information Institute has produced a website, A Firm Foundation: How Insurance Supports the Economy.
+To explain the ways that both property/casualty and life/annuity insurance contribute to our economy far beyond their core function of helping to manage risk, the Insurance Information Institute has produced the online publication, A Firm Foundation: How Insurance Supports the Economy.
 This publication shows the myriad ways in which insurance supports the economy and tells how insurance helps provide the firm foundation for a functioning economy.

 We hope that you will enjoy and utilize the information contained in A Firm Foundation.
 You can also count on the Insurance Information Institute to leverage this as well throughout the year as we continue to drive the public conversation about the key role of insurance in creating a safer, more stable world.

 Insurance Information Institute